bifurcation/tls-pake/draft-barnes-tls-pake.md

 The `x` and `y` values used in the SPAKE2 protocol MUST have the same ephemerality properties as the key shares sent in the `key_shares` extension.
+In particular, `x` and `y` MUST NOT be equal to zero.
 This ensures that TLS sessions using SPAKE2 have the same forward secrecy properties as sessions using the normal TLS (EC)DH mechanism.

 The mechanism described above does not provide protection for the client's identity, in contrast to TLS client authentication with certificates.

-[[ XXX(rlb@ipv.sx): Or maybe there's some HRR dance we could do.
+[[ XXX(rlb@ipv.sx): Maybe there's some HRR dance we could do.
 For example: Server provides a key share in HRR, client does ECIES on identity. ]]